32 Prototype code and workflow

 -

-: a named matrix or array of utilities.
+probs: a probability distribution for one or more variates.utils: a named matrix or array of utilities.
 The rows of the matrix correspond to the available decisions, the columns or remaining array dimensions correspond to the possible values of the predictand variates.

 - Output: